melechi/forager-mod-brewery/Readme.md

 * Magnet Potion - Attract items to you for 30 seconds.
 * Smelting Potion - Auto smelt ore and glass from your inventory for 60 seconds.

 **Note:** Health Potion has been modified to not give energy to encourage the use of both.
+The recipe has been changed to support this.

 More potions coming soon!
 Comment with any ideas, suggestions and any problems you find.